aerogear/native-android-example/README.md

 }
 ```
 ### 2. Keycloak implementation
-To implement Keycloak with our app we have used [AppAuth]([https://github.com/openid/AppAuth-Android](https://github.com/openid/AppAuth-Android)).
-You will need a keycloak instance running either on OpenShift or you can setup locally on Ionic Showcase server that has been used in our example app
+To implement Keycloak with our app we have used [AppAuth](https://github.com/openid/AppAuth-Android).
+You will need a keycloak instance running either on OpenShift or you can setup locally on Ionic Showcase server that has been used in our example app.

 - First step is to fetch well knows configuration for Keycloak

 ```java
 mAuthService = new AuthorizationService(this);
 final AuthorizationServiceConfiguration.RetrieveConfigurationCallback retrieveCallback =